Get help finding somewhere to live if you’re a refugee or an asylum seeker.

 Referral to another area

-If you qualify for longer-term housing but don't have any links in the area you applied, you can be referred back to the last area where you lived in asylum support accommodation.
+If you apply to a council for help, but don't have any links in that area, they can refer you to another council in the area where you last lived in asylum support accommodation.

 If the council doesn't help